zeflash/SublimeLinter/README.markdown

 Python and PyFlakes
 -------------------

-If you use SublimeLint for pyflakes checks, you can ignore some of the "undefined name xxx" errors (comes in handy if you work with post-processors, globals/builtins available only at runtime, etc.).
+If you use SublimeLinter for pyflakes checks, you can ignore some of the "undefined name xxx" errors (comes in handy if you work with post-processors, globals/builtins available only at runtime, etc.).
 You can control what names will be ignored with the user preference "pyflakes_ignore".

 Example: